Top of main content

 If your family has 2 breadwinners, you’ll probably want to consider insuring both of you.

 If one of you is the primary carer for example, replacing this role could be expensive.
-For example, the average cost of sending a child to nursery part-time (25 hours) is over £7,000 a year.
+For example, if one of you is the primary carer, replacing this role could be expensive.

-So, if you’re in a 2-parent family – regardless of how much you earn – you should both consider taking out life insurance.
+So, if you’re in a 2 parent family – regardless of how much you earn – you should both consider taking out life insurance.
 It would make life a lot more comfortable if either of you had to face the future alone.

 What’s your budget?

 Think about whether the surviving partner would need to take out individual cover later in life.
-While a joint policy may be cheaper than two single policies initially, a joint policy plus an individual policy taken out when the surviving partner is older, could be costly.
+While a joint policy may be cheaper than 2 single policies initially, a joint policy plus an individual policy taken out when the surviving partner is older, could be costly.

 The cost difference between buying a joint policy and 2 separate policies can often be quite small.
 It’s worth getting quotes for both options.